RyanQuey/java-podcast-processor/README.md

 - If made changes to java code and want to rebuild what docker is running, run

     `./scripts/startup/start-every-compose.sh rebuild`

+## Debugging
+- Can get logs from containers by using `docker logs`:
+    * Get logs for running searches: `docker logs -f java-podcast-processor_run-search-per-term_1`
+    * Get logs for RSS feeds: `docker logs -f java-podcast-processor_extract-episodes-per-podcast_1`

 # Released under MIT License